sandialabs/seacas/README.md

 you must build and install the libraries manually prior to building SEACAS.

+#### Zoltan:
+A snapshot of [zoltan_distrib_v3.82.tar.gz](http://www.cs.sandia.gov/Zoltan/Zoltan_download.html) is provided in seacas.git/packages/zoltan.
+This will be built automatically as part of the seacas build process.

 #### HDF5:
 If you are using the netcdf-4 capability in the netcdf library or are using the matio library for conversion of exodus to/from matlab format, then you will need the hdf5 library.